yggilabs/games/docs/_posts/2018-03-06-inspired-inspiration.md

 **Other uses for facets**

 Facets say a lot about your character.
 If you have earned a facet, try to get the most out of it.
 Ask for advantage if you think a facet would give you one.
 If you once swore an oath to the drowned god and earned the facet drowned in the depths, you may know the ways of the priests at this coastal temple.
-Go ahead and ask you dm for advantage when you ask how long that ritual to summon the Kraken will take.
+Go ahead and ask you DM for advantage when you ask how long that ritual to summon the Kraken will take.

 **Ignoring facets**